 English Composition and Literature.
 This is a first-year college-level English course that integrates literature and composition.
 The course includes a survey of English literature which the students access through close reading and analysis of a selection of representative texts.
 The students will also be taught different modes of writing, with special emphasis on developing a thesis and on formal rules of English grammar.

-The course introduces students to the basics of Orthodox ecclesiastical musicianship, focusing on the memorization of the eight tones and basic principles of voice production.
+This series of eight workshops plus the weekly All-Seminary Choir rehearsal course introduces students to the Liturgics and Orthodox ecclesiastical musicianship, including the memorization of the eight tones and basic principles of voice production.

 Russian History 122